groff_ms

 -

-smaller type
+Set subsequent text in smaller type

-(2~points smaller than the current point size) until
+(2~points smaller than the current size)

 needed.